spydra-tech/fabric-contract-go/README.md

 	    spydracontract.SpydraContract
     }
     ```
+3. Instatiate the Chaincode with the SpydraContract as one of the Smart contracts.
+    ```go
+    myChaincode, err := contractapi.NewChaincode(&myPackage.MySmartContract{}, &spydracontract.SpydraContract{})
+    ```

-3. [Deploy](https://docs.spydra.app/how-to/apps/deploy-app) the Chaincode on a Spydra Blockchain network and start querying on any attribute using [Graph QL](https://docs.spydra.app/products-overview/graphql).
+4. [Deploy](https://docs.spydra.app/how-to/apps/deploy-app) the Chaincode on a Spydra Blockchain network and start querying on any attribute using [Graph QL](https://docs.spydra.app/products-overview/graphql).